What is the scope of the Non-Disclosure Agreement?

 Some Non-Disclosure Agreements include unpleasant consequences if you breach, or disclose information subject to the agreement you made.
 Consequences can range from termination of your employment to financial penalties.
 If the disclosure happens after your employment ends, both you and whomever the information was disclosed to, including a new employer, may be sued.

 Sometimes, an NDA may include liquidated damages as a consequence for breaching the contract.
 Liquidated damages are basically fines for violating specific contract terms.
-You may want to ask an attorney about any specific liquidated damages clauses you encounter in an NDA, or any other contract.
+You may want to ask a lawyer about any specific liquidated damages clauses you encounter in an NDA, or any other contract.

 Using information protected by an NDA for another employer can create a whole host of additional problems.
 This type of breach of an NDA may also lead to lawsuit and a legal injunction, which is a court order that requires you to stop or face more severe consequences.